Aliases for DDX58 Gene

 DEAD box proteins, characterized by the conserved motif Asp-Glu-Ala-Asp (DEAD), are putative RNA helicases which are implicated in a number of cellular processes involving RNA binding and alteration of RNA secondary structure.
 This gene encodes a protein containing RNA helicase-DEAD box protein motifs and a caspase recruitment domain (CARD).
 It is involved in viral double-stranded (ds) RNA recognition and the regulation of immune response. [provided by RefSeq, Jul 2008]

 GeneCards Summary for DDX58 Gene

 DDX58 (DEAD (Asp-Glu-Ala-Asp) Box Polypeptide 58) is a Protein Coding gene.
-Diseases associated with DDX58 include ebola hemorrhagic fever and parainfluenza virus type 3.
-Among its related pathways are Epstein-Barr virus infection and Interferon Signaling.
-GO annotations related to this gene include identical protein binding and ATP-dependent helicase activity.
+Diseases associated with DDX58 include singleton-merten dysplasia and singleton-merten syndrome 2.
+Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+GO annotations related to this gene include nucleic acid binding and hydrolase activity.
 An important paralog of this gene is DICER1.

 UniProtKB/Swiss-Prot for DDX58 Gene